prometheus/docs/content/docs/practices/naming.md

 As a rule of thumb, either the `sum()` or the `avg()` over all dimensions of a given metric should be meaningful (though not necessarily useful).
 If it is not meaningful, split the data up into multiple metrics.
-For example, having the capacity of various queues in the metric is good, mixing the capacity of a queue with the current number of elements in the queue is not.
+For example, having the capacity of various queues in one metric is good, while mixing the capacity of a queue with the current number of elements in the queue is not.

 ## Labels